Fadzai-Roselyn/Transforming-and-Analyzing-Data-with-SQL/cleaning_data.md

+## Issues that will be addressed by cleaning the data
 <li>Ensuring that I am not working with duplicates when I call on some columns
 <li>Conversion of data types when tables are not importing
 <li>Standardization of formats and units to ensure consistency across datasets